fingerprintjs/fingerprintjs-pro-react/README.md

 );
 ```

-2. Use the `useVisitorData` hook in your components to perform visitor identification and get the data.
+2. Use the `useVisitorData` hook in your components to identify visitors and get the result data.

 ```jsx
 // src/App.js